Sardis, Chilliwack

 Sardis is a small community on the south side of Chilliwack, about 5 km from downtown, in the Fraser River Valley.
 Sardis is the urban core of the south side of Chilliwack and a popular shopping destination.
+The official neighbourhood borders Highway 1 to the north, Evans Road on the west, the BC Railway line on the east, and Stevenson Road on the south.

 History

 A.C.
 Wells, Adam Vedder and Jane Evans were the first known farmers to settle in Sardis around 1860.
 The name "Sardis" was chosen by Mrs. Vedder after the historical capital of Lydia in present-day Turkey.
 The British Columbia Electric Railway reached Sardis in 1910.